-“Human Rights apply at sea, as equally as they do on land”
+“Human Rights apply at sea as on land”

 “Once you put on that white shirt, it’s the rank that speaks not your gender”